On topological graphs with at most four crossings per edge: Proof of Theorem

-It remains to consider the case that $e_4$ is not an edge of $t_4$ (refer to Figure~\ref{fig:1-in-1-1-in-3_7}).
-If $e_2$ is an edge of $t_2$, then $f_1$ is incident to two original vertices ($B_0$ and $A_3$) and its size is at least four, and therefore by Corollary~\ref{cor:step6-2} it contributes at least $1/3$ units of charge to $f$ in Step~6.
-Therefore we may assume that $e_2$ is not an edge of $t_2$, and for similar arguments, $e_0$ is not an edge of $t_0$.
-Note that $|f_1| \geq 4$ and $|V(f_1)|\geq 1$.
-Observe that $f_1$ contributes $1/3$ units of charge to $B_0$ and to $t_1$ and at most $1/6$ units of charge through $v_1x_2$.
+If $e_4$ is an edge of $t_4$ (see Figure~\ref{fig:1-in-1-1-in-3_6}), then it follows from Proposition~\ref{prop:1/6} that $f_3$ compensates for the missing charge of $f$.
+Thus, we may assume that $e_4$ is not an edge of $t_4$, and, for similar reasons, $e_2$ is not an edge of $t_2$ (refer to Figure~\ref{fig:1-in-1-1-in-3_7}).
+Recall also that $e_0$ is not an edge of $t_0$.
+Note that $x_2,v_1,w_1,B_0 \in V(f_1)$.
+Observe that $f_1$ contributes $1/3$ units of charge to $B_0$ and to $t_1$ and at most $1/6$ units of charge through $v_1x_2$ (since that recipient of such a charge must be a neighbor of $t_3$).
 Furthermore, $f_1$ does not contribute any charge through $B_0w_1$, since the other face that is incident to this edge is incident to two original vertices.
-If $f_1$ is a $1$-quadrilateral, then it also does not contribute any charge through $B_0x_2$, and therefore $ch_5(f_1) \geq 1/6$.
-We also have $B(f_1)=\{f\}$ in this case, and so $f_1$ sends at least $1/6$ units of charge to $f$ in Step~6.
+If $f_1$ is a $1$-quadrilateral, then its immediate neighbor at $B_0x_2$ is incident to two original vertices, and therefore it also does not contribute any charge through this edge, and thus $ch_5(f_1) \geq 1/6$.
+We also have $\mathcal{P}(f_1)=\{f\}$ in this case, and so $f_1$ sends at least $1/6$ units of charge to $f$ in Step~6.
+If $|f_1| \geq 5$, then $f_1$ contributes at least $\frac{|f_1|+1-4-1/3-3/6-(|f_1|-3)/3}{|f_1|-3} \geq 1/6$ units of charge to $f$ in Step~6.